- Pain just below the buttock

 Compression Leggings for Hamstring and Upper Leg Muscle Support

 Compression wear is not just preventative wear for exercise.
 Compression wear can also aid in muscle injury support and reduce swelling during recovery time.
 If you are considering compression wear look for graduated compression.
 Graduated compression provides tight compression at the lower end of your limb and gradually decreases compressive force toward the top of the limb.
 This is important for circulation and inflammation reduction.
-The Sub Sports RX Graduated Compression Baselayer Leggings / Tights provide great comfortable compression at a reasonable price.
-The long leggings for men and long leggings or 3/4 leggings for women are a good choice for hamstring support during exercise or injury recovery.
 To properly support the hamstring muscles the leggings need to not only cover the thigh but must also go down past the knee as the hamstring muscles connect the pelvis to the bones in the lower leg.
-The Sub Sports RX Graduated Compression Leggings come in all sizes and have a choice of colors.
+Compression leggings for men as well compression leggings for women come in all sizes, have a choice of colors and are available in various price points.
 Can be worn alone or under pants.

 Massage Tools for Self Treatment of the Hamstring Muscles

-I recommend the Tiger Tail 18″ Rollerto use on both upper and lower leg muscles to help relieve tension and pain.
+I recommend the The Tiger Tail 18" Roller to use on both upper and lower leg muscles to help relieve tension and pain.
 I like the Tiger Tail for its ease of use and because it does not strain the wrists and hands.
 You do not have to contort into different positions or get on the floor or up against the wall to use this foam roller, simply roll it up or down the muscle.
-The 18″ is a good size to use on leg muscles as well as other muscles.
-This roller is also recommended by physical therapists, athletic trainers and doctors for self treatment of muscles in between appointments.
+The 18" is a good size to use on leg muscles as well as other muscles.
+This roller is also recommended by physical therapists, athletic trainers, and doctors for self-treatment of muscles in between appointments.
 To use the Tiger Tail on the hamstring muscles start just below the buttock, and roll down the back of the thigh stopping before you reach the back of the knee (NEVER use the roller on the back of the knee, it may cause nerve damage).
 Cover the entire back of the leg including just to the inside and outside of the thigh.
 Start with light strokes for a minute or two and build into more pressure and more time.
 Do not overdo as you can irritate the muscles!

 If this pain pattern sounds familiar I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you have unresolved hip pain that runs down the thigh into the knee it maybe trigger points in the hamstring muscles.
 Deactivating trigger points can reduce or eliminate this pain.
 This book is a must-have for anyone interested in finding the cause and treating muscle pain.